Arrow: Finishes and cresting

 Arrows are usually finished so that they are not softened by rain, fog or condensation.
 Traditional finishes are varnishes or lacquers.
 Arrows sometimes need to be repaired, so it's important that the paints be compatible with glues used to attach arrowheads, fletchings, and nocks.
 For this reason, arrows are rarely protected by waxing.

 Crests are rings or bands of paint, often brightly colored, applied to arrows on a lathe-like tool called a cresting machine, usually for the purpose of personalization.
 Like wraps, cresting may also be done to make arrows easier to see.

+Symbolism

+An arrow symbol (→) is a simple graphical or typographical representation of an arrow, consisting of a triangle or chevron at the end of a straight line.
+It is used to indicate a direction, such as on signs and as road surface markings.

+A symbol often used by aromantic people is arrows or an arrow as the word arrow is a homophone to the shortened word aro used by aromantic people to refer to themselves.

+Ancient Indian astronomers often associate the interdependent trigonometrical components with the picture of a bow and arrow, the arrow (utkrama-jyā) equivalent to the present day secant.